 If you do choose to get a reconstruction, there are many different options.
 The procedure you will undergo depends on many different factors, including your body type and which breast is to be reconstructed.
-Though the type of procedure may be beyond your control, it is important to be familiar with some common types of reconstruction.
+Though the type of procedure may be beyond your control, it is important to be familiar with some common types of reconstruction25.
+Visit our website www.cbcn.ca for more information and resources specific to breast cancer surgery and reconstruction.